joFolta/python-packages/README.md

 https://code.visualstudio.com/docs/python/python-tutorial#_next-steps

 *You can configure VS Code to use any Python environment you have installed, including virtual and conda environments.
 You can also use a separate environment for debugging.
-For full details, see Environments.
+For full details, see Environments.*

-To learn more about the Python language, follow any of the programming tutorials listed on python.org within the context of VS Code.
+*To learn more about the Python language, follow any of the programming tutorials listed on python.org within the context of VS Code.*

-To learn to build web apps with the Django and Flask frameworks, see the following tutorials:
+*To learn to build web apps with the Django and Flask frameworks, see the following tutorials:*

-Use Django in Visual Studio Code
+*Use Django in Visual Studio Code*
-Use Flask in Visual Studio Code
+*Use Flask in Visual Studio Code*
-There is then much more to explore with Python in Visual Studio Code:*
+*There is then much more to explore with Python in Visual Studio Code*